Alitalia unlikely to be in for long haul without Air France-KLM

 "Air France-KLM has no interest in merely watching a failure of Alitalia, as this would only strengthen its competitors," research firm CM-CIC Securities said.

-However, the possibility of an Alitalia under French-Dutch control is likely to spark protests from politicians and unions, already in uproar over Spain's Telefonica increasing its stake in Telecom Italia, saying that Italy has become a "supermarket" for cash-rich foreigners.
+However, the possibility of an Alitalia under French-Dutch control is likely to spark protests from politicians and unions, already in uproar over Spain's Telefonica (TEF.MC) increasing its stake in Telecom Italia (TLIT.MI), saying that Italy has become a "supermarket" for cash-rich foreigners.

 That raises the prospect of Italian state-owned holding company CDP possibly buying control of Alitalia.